Modern attempts to revive the Sanhedrin: Maimonides' semicha by consensus

-Rabbi Beirav's attempt
+Rabbi Berab's attempt

 In 1538 Rabbi Jacob Berab attempted to restore the traditional form of semikhah.
 His goal was to unify the scattered Jewish communities through the re-establishment of the Sanhedrin.
 Numerous scholars, including Professors Jacob Katz and Robert Cover, have authored articles that critically examine the efforts to renew ordination in Safed, analyzing them from both historical and legal-halachic perspectives.

 Rabbi Yakov Berav was born in Spain.
 Evidence of the great respect is afforded by the following lines of Rabbi Abraham Gavison in Omer ha-Shikchah: "Say not that the lamp of the Law no longer burns in Israel!
-Yakov Beirav has come back! once more he sojourns among us!"
+Jacob Berab has come back! once more he sojourns among us!"
 In 1533 he became Rabbi at Cairo; and several years after he seems to have finally settled in Safed, which then contained the largest and most learned Jewish community in the Land of Israel.

 After the Spanish expulsion, many Jews remained in Spain, practicing their Judaism in secret, while publicly appearing to be Christians.
 Thousands of these Marrano Jews eventually escaped to areas where they could practice their religion with relative freedom, yet they were haunted by the sins they had committed in previous years.
-As chief Rabbi of Safed, Rabbi Yakov Beirav proposed the creation of Jewish courts that would carry out the punishment of malqot, lashes, which releases someone from the punishment of kareth (Mishnah Makos 23a).
+As chief Rabbi of Safed, Rabbi Jacob Berab proposed the creation of Jewish courts that would carry out the punishment of malqot, lashes, which releases someone from the punishment of kareth (Mishnah Makos 23a).
 But in order to create these Jewish courts, classical ordination had to be reinstituted.

 Renewal of semicha

-For a year, Rabbi Yakov Beirav discussed the issues of re-establishment institution of semicha with the scholars of Safed.
+For a year, Rabbi Jacob Berab discussed the issues of re-establishment institution of semicha with the scholars of Safed.
 After much discussion the scholars at Safed came to the conclusion that Maimonides' view was correct, and that there was a pressing need to re-establish the Sanhedrin.
-In 1538 twenty-five Rabbis met in an assembly at Safed and ordained Rabbi Yakov Beirav, giving him the right to ordain others who would then form a Sanhedrin.
-After sending a delegation to Jerusalem, Rabbi Yakov Beirav expounded on Shabbat before all the scholars of Safed the halachic basis of the re-establishment of semicha and its implications, with an intent to dispel any remaining doubts.
+In 1538 twenty-five Rabbis met in an assembly at Safed and ordained Rabbi Jacob Berab, giving him the right to ordain others who would then form a Sanhedrin.
+After sending a delegation to Jerusalem, Rabbi Jacob Berab expounded on Shabbat before all the scholars of Safed the halachic basis of the re-establishment of semicha and its implications, with an intent to dispel any remaining doubts.
 On hearing of this event, approximately two hundred scholars, most of the scholars in Land of Israel, also expressed their consent.
-To obtain the good-will of the scholars of Jerusalem, Rabbi Yakov Beirav sent Rabbi Shlomo Chazan to inform them of the reinstitution of semicha and to obtain their approval.
-He extended semicha to the chief Rabbi at Jerusalem, Levi ben Yakov ibn Chaviv, (Ralbach).
+To obtain the good-will of the scholars of Jerusalem, Rabbi Jacob Berab sent Rabbi Shelomo Hazzan to inform them of the reinstitution of semicha and to obtain their approval.
+He extended semicha to the chief Rabbi at Jerusalem, Levi ibn Habib, (Ralbach).